Are you headed to Disney during the fall?

 Disney costumes in October

-When planning your packing list, though, you need to bear in mind that dressing for Disney world is subject to the park’s costume rules.
-There are also special rules in place for certain events – including the Disney After Hours Boo Bash.
+When planning your packing list, though, you need to bear in mind that dressing for Disney World is subject to the park’s costume rules.
+There are also special rules in place for certain events – including the Disney After Hours Boo Bash in Disneyland.

 Read on so you can plan your trip – including what to wear to Walt Disney World in October.
 This is the complete guide to how to dress for Disney during the first half of the fall.